uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ## Build

 ### Assemble Speaker Bonnet
-We need to assemble the speaker bonnet <a href="https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/assembly">as per Adafruit's instructions</a>.
+We first assemble the speaker bonnet <a href="https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/assembly">as per Adafruit's instructions</a>.
 This involves soldering the headers and speaker terminal blocks.

 ### RaspberryPi OS
-!!! warning
-    Practice good security by keeping your Pi operating system up-to-date by regularly checking for updates, change the default password, and be careful running scripts and commands from the internet.

 We need to install the latest version of the Lite RaspberryPi OS (previously known as Raspbian).
 <a href="https://randomnerdtutorials.com/installing-raspbian-lite-enabling-and-connecting-with-ssh/">This tutorial from Random Nerd Tutorials</a> explains the steps involved to flash the image to a microSD card with wireless credentials and SSH enabled.
 Make sure to change the default password in step 2.9.